-(C) agreeing upon compensation which is fair and reasonable, taking into account the estimated value of the required services, and the scope complexity, and nature of such services.
+(C) agreeing upon compensation which is fair and reasonable, taking into account the estimated value of the required services, and the scope, complexity, and nature of such services.

-(3) Successful Negotiation of Contract with Best Qualified Offeror.
+(3) Successful Negotiation of Contract with Best Qualified Offeror .
 If compensation, contract requirements, and contract documents can be agreed upon with the best qualified offeror, the contract shall be awarded to that offeror.

-(4) Failure to Negotiate Contract with Best Qualified Offeror.
+(4) Failure to Negotiate Contract With Best Qualified Offeror.

-(A) If compensation, contract requirements, or contract documents cannot be agreed upon with the best qualified offeror, a written record stating the reasons therefor shall be placed in the file and the Hospital Administrator or a designee of such officer shall advise such offeror of the termination of negotiations which shall be confirmed by written notice within three (3) days.
+(A) If compensation, contract requirements, or contract documents cannot be agreed upon with the best qualified offeror, a written record stating the reasons therefor shall be placed in the file and the head of the agency conducting procurement or a designee of such officer shall advise such offeror of the termination of negotiations which shall be confirmed by written notice within three days.

-(B) Upon failure to negotiate a contract with the best qualified offeror, the Hospital Administrator or the designee of such officer may enter into negotiations with the next most qualified offeror.
+(B) Upon failure to negotiate a contract with the best qualified offeror, the head of the agency conducting the procurement or the designee of such officer may enter into negotiations with the next most qualified offeror.
 If compensation, contract requirements, and contract documents can be agreed upon, then the contract shall be awarded to that offeror.
-If negotiations again fail, negotiations shall be terminated as provided in Subsection (l)(4)(A) of this section and commence with the next qualified offeror.
+If negotiations again fail, negotiations shall be terminated as provided in Subsection 3114(l)(4)(a) of this Section and commence with the next qualified offeror.